 Mr. Patillo is the owner of the Robert and Erma Hayden House and a member of the Hayden family: he married Maia Hayden in 1988.
 Like the Haydens, Patillo is also a musician (he plays tenor saxophone), and a writer.
-He has a B.A. degree in English from the University of Michigan and a M.A. in history from Eastern Michigan University.
 He lives in Ann Arbor.